rilldata/rill/docs/docs/integrate/embedding.md

 }
 ```

-Finally, _if you wish to embed the project list view of dashboards instead (what you see when you first open a project in Rill Cloud)_, then you can use this payload:
+Finally, _if you wish to embed the project list view of dashboards instead (what you see when you first open a project in Rill Cloud)_, then you can simply omit the `resource` and appropriately set `navigation` in your payload:
 ```json
 {
   // enable navigation and do NOT provide a resource